kpresler/kpresler.github.io/teaching.md

 ## Teaching at Bowdoin College:

+### Fall 2023

+* CSCI 1101 (Introduction to Computer Science): A Python-based introduction to computer science.
+This course covers fundamentals in computer science, including problem solving & decomposition, conditionals, loops, core data structures, object-oriented programming and recursion.

+* CSCI 2101 (Data Structures): An intensive, Java-based introduction to the data structures used by computer scientists.
+This course teaches how to build commonly-used linear and non-linear data structures (lists, stacks, queues, maps, trees) and how to use them to solve interesting and non-trivial problems.

+### Spring 2023

+* CSCI 1101 (Introduction to Computer Science): A Python-based introduction to computer science.
+This course covers fundamentals in computer science, including problem solving & decomposition, conditionals, loops, core data structures, object-oriented programming and recursion.

+* CSCI 2335 (Software Engineering): An overhauled version of CSCI 2335 from Fall 2022, better aligned with the liberal arts curriculum, and with many newly-created in-class workshops to support project tasks.

 ### Fall 2022

 * CSCI 1103 (Programming with Data): A Python-based accelerated introduction to computer science, teaching students about the fundamentals of computer science, and how to use computers to analyse data.